Prepare a Patient for an Exam

 MRI in Pregnant Patients

+Patients will be asked about pregnancy status prior to MRI.
+Pregnancy testing is available and will be recommended to the patient if they are uncertain about their pregnancy status.
 MRI procedures in pregnant patients are performed only in those cases where the only alternative procedures utilize ionizing radiation and the procedure cannot be reasonably postponed until after the pregnancy.
-If it is decided that the procedure is to be performed, the radiologist must explain the benefits/risk of the procedure to the patient and obtain written consent.
+For early first trimester pregnancies (<10 weeks), a radiologist will discuss the benefits/risk of the procedure to the patient and obtain written consent.
+(See VUMC Policy Tech - Radiology Policy: MRI Procedures - Patient Pregnancy)

 Gadolinium in Pregnant Patients

-Intravenous gadolinium is contraindicated in pregnancy.
+Intravenous gadolinium is contraindicated in pregnancy (pregnancy FDA category C).
 It should only be used if absolutely essential and only after discussion of the potential risks and benefits with the patient and referring clinician.

 You may provide your patients with the following education documents: